CBshmear/employ-promptly/README.md

 # employ-promptly

 ## Description
+This repository contains all the code for a command line employee management app!
+I wanted to create a simple app that solves many problems for the user.
+Now its easy to mange departments, roles and people all from the command line. get quick facts like employee salary, or total budget for each department.
+I ran into some trouble with the promise based functions but was able to sort it all out by referencing the documentation for MYSQL database queries.
+Throughout this build i learned how to better apply async/await properties to functions.
 ## Installation
 The package.json should have all the necessary dependencies.
 Run the command "npm i" in the terminal.